 Our stakeholders include: the poor and marginalised communities whom we exist to serve; our partner organisations; our donors and supporters; our sponsoring churches, staff and management; our allies, suppliers, regulators and those we seek to influence; and the media and wider public.

 We recognise that different stakeholders require different information and are able to access information in different ways.
 To that end, we seek to be transparent in sharing information about our work in the most accessible and appropriate way.
-You can access some of this information by reading our annual report and accounts, policies and evaluation reports.
+You can access some of this information by reading our annual report and accounts, and policies and evaluation reports.

 We strive to continually strengthen our accountability practice and how we share information, so please do contact us if you have any questions or suggestions.